Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 • Hair loss is sudden or severe

-• Hair fall is accompanied by itching, redness, or pain
+• Hair fall occurs with itching, redness, or pain

 • You suspect an underlying medical condition